inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 Threshold Dropper
 ^^^^^^^^^^^^^^^^^

-The :ned:`ThresholdDropper` module selectively drops packets, based on the available buffer space of the queues attached to its output.
-The buffer space can be specified as the count of packets, or as the size in bytes.
+The :ned:`ThresholdDropper` module selectively drops packets based on the available buffer space of the queues attached to its output.
+The buffer space can be specified as the count of packets or as the size in bytes.

-The module sums the buffer lengths of its outputs and if enqueuing a packet would exceed the configured capacities, then the packet will be dropped instead.
+The module sums the buffer lengths of its outputs, and if enqueuing a packet would exceed the configured capacities, then the packet will be dropped instead.